Eloy Jiménez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in the league.
+- The Rays pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.

-- Rays pitchers combine to surrender the fewest home runs in baseball (eight total, 0.4 per game).
+- Rays pitchers combine to give up nine home runs (0.5 per game), the first-fewest in the league.

-- The Rays will look to Faucher (0-0) in his second start this season.
+- McClanahan makes the start for the Rays, his fifth of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Toronto Blue Jays, when the right-hander went 2 2/3 innings, surrendering one earned run while allowing two hits.
+- The left-hander's last appearance came on Sunday against the Toronto Blue Jays, when he threw six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.